MakieOrg/Makie.jl/docs/src/basic-tutorial.md

 To see the output of plotting commands when using CairoMakie, we recommend you either use an IDE which supports png or svg output, such as VSCode, Atom/Juno, Jupyter, Pluto, etc., or try using a viewer package such as [ElectronDisplay.jl](https://github.com/queryverse/ElectronDisplay.jl), or alternatively save your plots to files directly.
 The Julia REPL by itself does not have the ability to show plots.

-GLMakie can open interactive windows, or alternatively display bitmaps inline if `AbstractPlotting.inline!(true)` is called.
+GLMakie can open interactive windows, or alternatively display bitmaps inline if `Makie.inline!(true)` is called.

 WGLMakie shows interactive plots in environments that support interactive html displays, such as VSCode, Atom/Juno, Jupyter, Pluto, etc.